Latent Gaussian Count Time Series: More on Hermite coefficients and link functions

 \begin{Remark} From a numerical standpoint, the expression in (\ref{e:herm-coef-expr2}) is evaluated as follows.
 The families of marginal distributions considered in this work have fairly ``light'' tails, meaning that $C_{n}$ approaches unity rapidly as $n \to \infty$.
 This means that $C_{n}$ becomes {\it exactly unity numerically} for small to moderate values of $n$.
 Let $n(\boldsymbol{\theta})$ be the smallest such value.
 For example, for the Poisson distribution with parameter $\boldsymbol{\theta}=\lambda$ and Matlab software, $n(0.1) = 10$, $n(1) = 19$, and $n(10) = 47$.
 For $n \geq n(\boldsymbol{\theta})$, the numerical value of $\Phi^{-1}(C_{n})$ is infinite and the terms $e^{-\Phi^{-1}(C_{n})^2/2} H_{k-1}(\Phi^{-1}(C_{n}))$ in (\ref{e:herm-coef-expr2}) are numerically zero and can be discarded.
 Thus, (\ref{e:herm-coef-expr2}) becomes

-Alternatively, one could calculate the Hermite coefficients using Gaussian quadrature methods, as discussed e.g.\ in \cite{HanDeOliveria_2016}, p.~51.
-The approach based on (\ref{e:herm-coef-expr-numer}) though is certainly simpler numerically.
+Alternatively, one could calculate the Hermite coefficients using Gaussian quadrature methods, as discussed e.g.\ in \cite{HanDeOliveria_2016}, p.~51; however, the approach based on (\ref{e:herm-coef-expr-numer}) is numerically simpler.
 Furthermore, as noted below, the expression (\ref{e:herm-coef-expr-numer}) can shed further light on the behavior of the Hermite coefficients. \end{Remark}

 \begin{Remark} Assuming that the $g_{k}$ are evaluated through (\ref{e:herm-coef-expr-numer}), their asymptotic behavior as $k \to \infty$ can be quantified.
 We focus on $g_{k}(k!)^{1/2}$, whose squares are the link coefficients.
 The asymptotic relation for Hermite polynomials states that $H_m(x) \sim e^{x^2/4} (m/e)^{m/2} \sqrt{2} \cos(x \sqrt{m} - m\pi/2)$ as $m \to \infty$ for each $x \in \RR$.
 Using this and Stirling's formula ($k! \sim k^k e^{-k} \sqrt{2 \pi k}$ as $k \to \infty$) show that